Episode 269

 Karen Kenney

-Karen Kenney (KK) is a certified Spiritual Mentor, Hypnotist, Writer, Speaker, Change Worker and Coach.
+Karen Kenney (KK) is a certified Spiritual Mentor, Writer, Hypnotist, Speaker, Change Worker and Coach.
 She’s known for her dynamic storytelling, her sense of humor, her Boston accent and her no-BS approach to Spirituality and transformational work.

 She’s the host of The Karen Kenney Show podcast, plus she's been a yoga teacher for 24+ years, and is a Certified Gateless Writing Instructor.